An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: Introduction

 \paragraph{Conventions}

 We use the mostly plus metric signature, i.e. $\eta_{\mu\nu} = (-,+,+,+)$, and units where $c = \hbar = k_B = 1$.
-The reduced four-dimensional Planck mass is $M_{\rm Pl} = \frac{1}{\sqrt{8\pi G}} \approx 2.43 \times 10^{18} \eV[G]$ and the Laplace operator is defined to be $\nabla^2 = \partial_i \partial^i$.
+The reduced four-dimensional Planck mass is $M_{\rm Pl} = (8\pi G)^{-1/2} \approx 2.43 \times 10^{18} \eV[G]$ and the Laplace operator is defined to be $\nabla^2 = \partial_i \partial^i$.
 We use boldface letters $\br$ to indicate 3-vectors and $p$ and $k$ to denote (momentum) 4-vectors.
 Conventions for the curvature tensors, covariant and Lie derivatives are all taken from Carroll \cite{Carroll04}.
 We closely follow the work done in \cite{Oliveira21} while also elucidating on certain details left implicit.
-As a result, we shall be borrowing some of their notation.
+All values for cosmological parameters are taken from \cite{Planck20}.